mclevey/mclevey.github.io/README.md

 All templates extend `base.html`, which provides:

-- Navigation header with theme toggle (light/dark mode)
+- Compact navigation header with a responsive mobile menu
-- Footer (loaded via JavaScript from `footer.html`)
+- Shared footer rendered inline (no JavaScript fetch)
-- Theme persistence via localStorage
+- Skip link, focus styles, and Instrument Sans webfont loading

 Templates can override these blocks: